 Angus opens a new show in Pittsburgh, Huambachano discusses Indigenous food sovereignty, Litzelman on the cancer caregiver burden, Whelan on back-to-school shopping changes, highlights from Human Ecology MS 2020 grads, and more.

-The School of Human Ecology is home to several Native/Indigenous faculty whose work focuses on the intersections of Indigenous cultures, health, language and community.
+SoHE is home to several Native/Indigenous faculty whose work focuses on the intersections of Indigenous cultures, health, language and community.
 SoHE faculty members are collaborating with campus partners and First Nations to develop the SoHE Indigenous EcoWell Initiative.
-The intention is to build and engage a community of scholars, practitioners, undergraduate, […]
+The intention is to build and engage a community of scholars, practitioners, undergraduate, and graduate […]

 • Addo on the racial wealth disparity in the stock market rebound